talon-one/talon_one.js/docs/ManagementApi.md

 ### HTTP request headers

 - **Content-Type**: Not defined
-- **Accept**: application/json
+- **Accept**: application/csv

 ## getAccessLogsWithoutTotalCount

-> InlineResponse20010 getAccessLogsWithoutTotalCount(applicationId, rangeStart, rangeEnd, opts)
+> InlineResponse2008 getAccessLogsWithoutTotalCount(applicationId, rangeStart, rangeEnd, opts)

-Get access logs for application
+Get access logs for Application

+Retrieve the list of API calls to this Application matching the specified criteria.

 ### Example